 During late spring and early fall, past Fellows and friends of the Work Center are invited to return to Provincetown for short term stays during our Returning Residency program, which offers artists and writers dedicated time to advance creative projects and ideas.
 During this time, apartments and studios are offered at reduced rates.
 The Returning Residency Program is open to past Fellows, Summer Program faculty and students, collaborative residents, and alumni of the MassArt/FAWC MFA program.

-Registration for the Fall 2022 Returning Residency is open!
+Registration for the 2023 Spring Returning Residency is opening soon!

 Michael Mazur Print Studio Residency